Drewpeifer/demo/spacetrade/readme.md

 These incidents may cause you to lose fuel, gain money, acquire random goods, or maybe just explode.

+**Scoring**

+Currently, the score is calculated like so:

+`{[(wallet * 2) + cargo value] * turns taken} / 10`

+But, that may change in the future.
+The top score, as well as the latest 3 highest scores, are saved via cookies along with the captain name and number of turns taken for each score.
+The most recently used captain name is also retained, currently only used to auto-fill the input on the welcome screen.
+Each cookie expires in 100 days.

 ### Frontend
 I've used [jQuery](https://jquery.com/) and [Vue.js](https://vuejs.org/) to
 build the frontend (and integrate with the backend).
 All the styling